csnover/dojo-boilerplate/README.md

     which java
     which node

-If either `java` or `node` are available, you’re ready to go; `cd` to your project directory and follow the Quick Start instructions above.
-If they aren't, you'll need to install one of them.
+If at least `java` is available, you’re ready to go; `cd` to your project directory and follow the Quick Start instructions above.
+If Java is missing, you will need to install it.
+Node.js is optional, but will reward you with much faster builds.

 ## A brief tour

 * The starting point of the boilerplate is the file at `src/index.html`.
-This file is responsible for loading base Dojo, telling Dojo where to look for modules in the `app` and `dbp` namespaces, and finally loading your application's base JavaScript file.
+This file is responsible for loading the Dojo loader and the application's base JavaScript file.
 * The file `src/js/app/_base.js` is your application's base JavaScript file.
 In it, you can specify dependencies on other files, including files you create.
   You can also write application code, though the code you write in this